-New Brunswick’s 10-year education plan was developed with the input of parents, youth, teachers, experts, community and business leaders.
+New Brunswick’s 10-year education plans, one for the Anglophone sector and one for the Francophone sector, were developed with the input of parents, youth, teachers, experts, community and business leaders.
 It focuses on setting objectives in key priority areas using a performance management system, creating lifelong learners and challenging everyone to do their best.

 Everyone at their best is the 10-year plan specific to the Anglophone system.
 Its priorities include: